CountDookula/CountDookula/README.md

 - 👋 Hi, I’m @CountDookula
 - 👀 I’m interested in Many Things
 - 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on well idk hit me up with an Idea
+- 💞️ I’m looking to collaborate on, well idk hit me up with an Idea

 <!---
 CountDookula/CountDookula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.